xsc/peripheral/README.md

 ### `defsystem`

-The `defsystem` macro helps with delcarativley building up your system:
+The `defsystem` macro helps with declarativley building up your system:

 ```clojure
 (require '[peripheral.core :as peripheral :refer [defsystem connect]])